A Missed Call is a Missed Catch!

 Combine strategies to give yourself the edge

-You can even combine your web and voice strategies to make a good first impression on potential customers.
+You can even combine your web and voice strategies to make an excellent first impression on potential customers.
 Here’s how!
 Set up a form on your website or landing page, that customers can use to make an inquiry.
 Then implement an auto call-back feature.
-When a customer fills in the form and clicks on ‘submit’, he or she will receive a call right away, on the number listed in the form.
+When a customer fills in the form and clicks on ‘submit’, he or she will receive a call right away, on the number listed in the way.
 When the call is answered, a recorded message promises the website visitor that a sales executive will be in touch shortly.
 You don’t need to set up any extra infrastructure to do this.
 It’s all easily managed in the cloud.

 Problem solved?
 Not quite